dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/templates.md

 ### Previewing a template

-If you want to see what a template looks like before using it, click on its name on the &ldquo;Project templates&rdquo; page.
+If you want to see what a template looks like before using it, click on its name on the "Project templates" page.

 ![Previewing a template.](../images/templates_3.png)

 Use the tabs at the top of the Preview page to view the template's project description, questions, form, and other settings.
-If you decide to use it, press &ldquo;Create a project with this template.&rdquo;
+If you decide to use it, press "Create a project with this template."

 ### Updating a template